 - The effect of the use upon the potential market for or value of the copyrighted work.

 - Library Reserves staff will limit the portion of any single book scanned to a small portion of the book (typically a chapter or two).

 - A single article from a particular issue of a journal can be scanned and uploaded to Blackboard.

 - Links to articles will be posted when an article is available freely on the web or through a library database subscription.

 - The Library will attempt to purchase any material used for e-reserve that it does not already own.

 - Materials that do not fall within fair use may be placed on e-reserve, if the instructor has obtained permission from the copyright holder.

-If you are a student and need help finding your reserves, view our Course Reserves for Students page.
+If you are a student and need help finding your reserves, please see our Course Reserves for Students page.